Increase Fire Safety Without Flame Retardants, Group Urges

 pose serious health and environmental risks without significantly increasing fire safety, according to a consensus statement being circulated this week at the U.S. Green Building Council’s Greenbuild convention in San Francisco.
 The resolution gathers fire safety experts, chemists, architects, and environmentalists under a banner of changing flammability requirements for foam insulation in the International Residential Code (IRC).

-The statement lays out several reasons to forego halogenated flame retardants (those containing halogens like chlorine and bromine in their chemical makeup), many of which are persistent, bioaccumulative toxic chemicals that are being phased out of industry throughout the world
+The statement lays out several reasons to forego halogenated flame retardants (those containing halogens like chlorine and bromine in their chemical makeup), many of which are persistent, bioaccumulative toxic chemicals that are being.
+The reasons include:

-• The addition of flame retardants at concentrations typically used in foam insulation does not significantly improve fire safety performance
+• The addition of flame retardants at concentrations typically used in foam insulation.

 • Thermal barriers like drywall provide far better protection than chemical flame retardants.